ansvu/oneshotchart/README.md

-# oneshotchart
+# finalchart
-This is used only by Andrew Vu please:-) for oneshot automation
+This is final chart to test one-shot-cnf-certification-automation